 - 1. In the Pas-de-Deux Competitions for 1\ both Vaulters must perform a Pas-de-Deux Compulsory Test in Round 1. - 2.
-The compulsory exercises and the approach, the vault on and the dismount are described in the VASA Guidelines.

-- 3. Both Vaulters performing a Pas-de-Deux enter the arena together.
-The second Vaulter must perform the Compulsory Exercises immediately without waiting for the bell. - 4.
+The compulsory exercises and the approach, the vault on and the dismount are described in the VASA Guidelines. - 3.
+Both Vaulters performing a Pas-de-Deux enter the arena together.
+The second Vaulter must perform the Compulsory Exercises immediately after the first vaulter without waiting for the bell. - 4.
 No time limit in the Compulsory Test.